-The park also boasts a large number of mammals including buffalo, giraffe, hyena, wildebeest, Burchell’s zebra, baboon, gazelle, hippo, cheetah, leopard (rare) and lion (sightings are hit-and-miss).
+The park also boasts a large number of mammals, including buffalo, giraffe, hyena, wildebeest, Burchell’s zebra, baboon, gazelle, hippo, cheetah, leopard (rare) and lion (sightings are hit-and-miss).
 The park is also a birdwatcher’s paradise with its 400 and over species.
 Lining the swamps, you’ll spot the Egyptian goose, hadada ibis, sacred ibis, African jacana, blacksmith plover, malachite kingfisher, egrets, herons, pelicans, crowned cranes, flamingos and many others.
 Besides, the acacia woodland holds steel-blue whydah, white-bellied go-away bird and the Von der Decken’s hornbill.

-Other activities in Amboseli NP
+- Other activities in Amboseli NP

-How to get there
+- How to get there

-The park is usually combined in a tour with other parks (click here to see our itinerary) but it’s also easily reachable from Nairobi driving along the A109 and C102, then turn on the C103 heading to Kimana Gate (360 km – 4.30 hr).
+The park is usually combined in a tour with other parks (click here to see our itinerary), but it’s also easily reachable from Nairobi driving along the A109 and C102, then turn on the C103 heading to Kimana Gate (360 km – 4.30 hr).
 Anyway, despite the fact you could arrange a daily tour to the Park from the capital city, the best way to enjoy its breathtaking scenery is to have overnight here.
 Click here to see our itinerary and general information.

-Where to sleep in Amboseli
+- Where to sleep in Amboseli

 Very close to Kimana gate you’ll find a good range of accommodation, from tented camp to lodges.
 We sleep at Kibo Safari Camp (half board + a lunch box).
-You can also have a look at AA Lodge Amboseli, Sentrim Amboseli Lodge, Chui Banda, Kilima Safari Camp, Kibo Villa Amboseli, Masai Simba Camp, WE4Kenya Guesthouse, Kimana public campsite, KWS Campsite.
+You can also look at AA Lodge Amboseli, Sentrim Amboseli Lodge, Chui Banda, Kilima Safari Camp, Kibo Villa Amboseli, Masai Simba Camp, WE4Kenya Guesthouse, Kimana public campsite, KWS Campsite.

-Best Time to Visit Amboseli
+- Best Time to Visit Amboseli

 So as the other Kenya’s Parks, Amboseli can be visited at any time of year.
 Anyway, it is recommended to visit during the dry months (January – February, and June to October) when animals usually gather at the water sources and the grass is shorter, making it easier to spot them.
-Also take in mind that the rain could interfere with your activities during the wet season, especially in April and May.
+Also, take in mind that the rain could interfere with your activities during the wet season, especially in April and May.

-Amboseli park fee
+- Amboseli park fees

-Adults non-resident 60 USD per day; Children non-resident 35 USD per day
+Adults non-resident 60 USD per day; Children non-resident 35 USD per day.